 Whether an environment is solely dependent on passwords or includes them as part of a multi-factor model, passwords remain a critical layer of authentication security.

-The continued barrage of reports about data breaches and account hijacking, however, make it painfully clear that organizations struggle with password-based security.
+The continued barrage of reports about data breaches and account hijacking, however, makes it painfully clear that organizations struggle with password-based security.

 The number of U.S. data breaches tracked in 2016 hit an all-time record high of 1,093, according to the Identity Theft Resource Center.
 For every breach that is reported, there are many that go unreported because the target never discovered that they were compromised.